 In November of 1948, Clarence Lang filed for (and subsequently received) permission to convert the house from a single-family dwelling into twelve apartments.
 It probably was at this time that recessed dormers were added on the front and sides of the bay in the mansard and that two additional recessed dormers were added on either side of the bay.

 In August of 1953, Fannie Lang filed for (and subsequently received) permission for a one story addition at the rear of the building, increasing the number of units to thirteen.
-Architectural plans for the addition are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN R-150).
+Architectural plans for the addition are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-150).

 On August 31, 1962, 132 Beacon was acquired from Fannie Lang by Emerson College.
 In October of 1962, it applied for (and subsequently received) permission to convert the house from thirteen apartments into a men’s dormitory and one apartment.